Australia July 2019

-Orly is touring Melbourne & Sydney with the Australian Jewish Democratic Society from the 5th-17th of July 2019.
+Orly Noy toured Australia with the Australian Jewish Democratic Society in July 2019

 Born in Iran, she engages with Israeli politics and culture through her identity as a Mizrahi (Jews from Arab/Middle Eastern countries) woman, delving into complex issues of identity, history, colonialism, the marginalisation of Mizrahi Jews and the limitations of zionism.